RealWorld Guide to Cusco: Living History

 Weather in Cusco

 Cusco’s climate is divided into dry (April to October) and rainy (November to March) seasons, and there is a pronounced difference between the two.
-In the dry season, you will have fine, clear days with strong sunshine but once the sun goes down temperatures really drop – so you can go from shorts and t-shirts to needing a warm jacket very quickly.
+In the dry season, you will have fine, clear days with strong sunshine but once the sun goes down temperatures really drop – so you can go from shorts and t-shirts on a day tour to needing a warm jacket very quickly.
 At night in July and August it will frequently get down to freezing.
 In the rainy season, things are more temperate, so it’s not as hot during the day but also not as cold at night.